-We have audited the accompanying financial statements of the Disaster Relief Revolving Fund, which comprise the statement of financial position as of December 31, 2014 and the statements of comprehensive income, changes in fund and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of the Disaster Relief Revolving Fund, which comprise the statement of financial position as of March 31, 2016 and the statements of comprehensive income, changes in fund and cash flows for the 15 month period from January 1, 2015 to March 31, 2016, and a summary of significant accounting policies and other explanatory notes.

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.